pietrodimaggio/katacoda-scenarios/quicktest/step2.md

 Create a service LoadBalancer to expose the nginx pool.
 `kubectl expose deployment nginx-deployment --type=LoadBalancer`{{execute}}

-Now the Kubernetes service nginx-deployment is balancing request on the pods instances
+Now the Kubernetes service nginx-deployment is balancing requests on the pods instances

 6- Check your service LoadBalancer by